-Through transfer student monitoring, NSLDS will alert you to any relevant changes in the transfer student's financial aid history-other than the default and overpayment information reported in the post-screening process-that may affect the student's current award(s).
+Through transfer student monitoring, NSLDS will alert you to any relevant changes in the transfer student's financial aid history-other than the default and overpayment information reported in the postscreening process-that may affect the student's current award(s).
 There are three steps: inform, monitor, and alert.

-- You must identify students who are transferring to your school by creating a list of transfer students on the NSLDS website or by sending the list to NSLDS as an electronic batch file through SAIG.
-You may use either method, both methods, or alternate between methods.
-A change in method used does not require prior notification to the CSC.
-To begin using the "Inform" feature, you must first sign up at www.fsawebenroll.ed.gov for the Transfer Student Monitoring/Financial Aid History (TSM/FAH) batch service.
-Then you must designate a school contact on the School Transfer Profile Page (www.nsldsfap.ed.gov) prior to creating any Inform records.
-The School Transfer Profile tells NSLDS who will be submitting Inform files from or on behalf of your school and how your school wants to receive an alert notice. - NSLDS will monitor these students for a change in financial aid history that may affect their current awards and alert you when: a new loan or grant is being awarded, a new disbursement is made on a loan or grant, or a loan or grant (or a single disbursement) is cancelled.
-Note that defaulted loans and overpayment information are not monitored in the Transfer Student Monitoring Process, as they are already covered in the current postscreening process.
-If the student has not listed your school in Step Six when filing the FAFSA, he has to add your school in order for you to receive the postscreening information. - Finally, if changes are detected for one or more of your students and NSLDS creates an alert, it will also send an e-mail notification reminder to the address given on the School Transfer Profile setup page.
-Your school's designated contact person may then either review the alert list on the NSLDSFAP website or download a batch file, if batch alerts were requested, through SAIG in report or extract format. - ▼ Timing of the disbursement.
-To pay the student you'll need to have an output document and an accurate EFC.
-A valid ISIR will include that and the student's financial aid history, and it will also tell you if he is in default or
+- Inform.
+You must identify students who are transferring to your school by creating a list of transfer students on the NSLDS website or by sending the list to NSLDS as an electronic batch file (see the margin note) through SAIG.
+You may use either or both methods, and a change in method does not require prior notification to the Customer Service Center. - Monitor.
+NSLDS will monitor these students for a change in financial aid history that may affect their current awards and alert you when: a new loan or grant is being awarded, a new disbursement is made on a loan or grant, or a loan or grant (or a single disbursement) is cancelled.
+Note that defaulted loans and overpayment information are not monitored in transfer student monitoring, as they are already covered in the postscreening process.
+If the student has not listed your school in Step Six when filing the FAFSA, he has to add your school for you to receive the postscreening information. - Alert.
+Finally, if changes are detected for one or more of your students and NSLDS creates an alert, it will also send an email notification reminder to the address given on the School Transfer Profile setup page.
+Your school's designated contact person may then either review the alert list on the NSLDS for Financial Aid Professionals website or download a batch file, if batch alerts were requested, through SAIG in report or extract format.

+▼ Timing of the disbursement.
+To pay the student, you'll need to have an output document and an accurate EFC.
+A valid ISIR will include that and the student's financial aid history, and it will also tell you if he is in default or owes an overpayment.
+The postscreening process will send you another ISIR if he subsequently goes into or out of default or owes or ceases to owe an overpayment.